tlomenda/nativecentric-hybrid/README-ReactNative.md

 * Allows CSS consistent support of styling rules.
 Unlike the web where CSS support varies across browsers.

 * React Native for iOS and Android includes support for many of the commonly used features, and React Native can support any asynchronous native API

+##Opiniated Views

+* Styled Components (inherited) OVER reuse of styles
+* Uses Component-based approach.
+If ever in doubt, create a component.
+* For custom touch, PanResponder is almost always preferred over GestureResponder.

+##Components for Mobile (notes)
+* Supporting Touch through TouchableHighlight, PanResponder, and GestureResponder
+	* Touch:  *start, move, release*
+	*  Using *spread syntax* to add a panResponder to a view
+*  Basic Flow Control Components (TabView, NavigatorView, ListView)
+	*

 ##Book:  *Learning React Native*